intel/ai-reference-models/datasets/data_connector/data_connector/aws/README.md

-# Data Connector AWS S3
+# Cloud Data Connector: AWS S3

 Data Connector for AWS S3 allows you to connect to S3 buckets and list contents, download and upload files.